KNIME logo

 Program

-A program is a set of instructions that a computer follows to perform a specific task.
-It is written in a programming language and executed by the computer's processor.
+A program is a finite set of instructions written in a programming language that a computer executes to perform a specific task.

 Programming language

-A programming language is a formal system of instructions used to create software.
-It provides a structured way to communicate complex commands to computers, resulting in specific outputs or behaviors.
-Examples include Python, Java, and C++.
+A programming language is a formal system of instructions used to create software, with examples including Python, Java, and C++.

 Python

-Python is a high-level, interpreted programming language known for its readability and versatility.
-It is widely used in data science, web development, automation, and scientific computing.
+Python is a high-level, interpreted programming language prized for its readability and versatility, widely used in data science, web development, and automation.

 Q